infomongo/infomongo.github.io/_posts/2017-08-16-simplify-forms-to-increase-conversion.md

 His contact form initially had four fields: name, email, URL and revenue.
 He removed one field, revenue, and increased conversion by **26%**.

 Fewer fields are better because it’s less work to submit the form.
 But there also a [Don’t Make Me Think](https://www.sensible.com/dmmt.html) aspect to this story.
 Neil stopped asking the one question that users had to think about to answer.
-All the other fields could be filled in without much throught.
+All the other fields could be filled in without much thought.
 But asking about revenue makes you wonder, “Why are they asking about revenue?” and probably also “Do I want to answer this question?”
 Even if you are OK sharing the information, you’d likely have to ask yourself “What is my revenue, anyway?”
 This requires a lot more cognitive work than the name field does.

 **That’s the main takeaway from this essay**.
 To improve form conversion, reduce the cognitive work needed to complete the form.
 Reducing the number of fields is a great way to do this.
 But it is not the only way.